LGBTQ+ PRIDE CENTER

 In 1995, the first Lavender Graduation ceremony was coordinated at the University of Michigan by then LGBTQ Campus Resource Center director, Ronnie Sanlo.
 Dr. Sanlo realized that LGBTQ+ students needed to be recognized for not only their achievements, but for surviving their college years.
 The graduation began as an effort for students to feel connected to their institution and celebrate their identities.
 Lavender Graduation is designed to support an institution's mission of excellent service, specifically one that embraces, enhances and celebrates the academic achievements of LGBTQ+ students and their allies.

-Due to the COVID-19 Pandemic, this year's Lavender Graduation Celebration is going to be virtual.
-On May 8, 2020, at 7 p.m., the LGBTQ+ Pride Center will post the virtual ceremony to our social media channels.
+Due to the COVID-19 Pandemic, this year's Lavender Graduation Celebration is going to be a hybrid of virtual and in person.
+On April 9, 2021, at 6:30 p.m., the LGBTQ+ Pride Center will host the ceremony in Rudder Theather and on our social media channels.
 The ceremony will include addresses from university administrators, The Association of Former Students, and the Aggie Pride Former Student Network.
 The ceremony will feature photos of graduates with a list of their accomplishments while they were at the university.

 Stoles will be mailed to graduating students or available for pick up from the Pride Center on the second floor of the Student Services Building once university staff are allowed to return to work on campus.